Tamaqua (Lenape chief): Role during the French and Indian war

 After Shingas was declared leader of the western Lenape, relations with the Pennsylvania Provincial Council began to deteriorate.
 In 1755, General Edward Braddock told Shingas that only "the English Should Inhabit & Inherit the Land," adding that "No Savage Should Inherit the Land," and that he did not need the help of the Lenape to drive the French out.
-In response, many Lenape Indians joined the war against Pennsylvania and the English after Braddock's defeat at the Battle of the Monongahela on 9 July, 1755.
+In response, many Lenape joined the war against Pennsylvania and the English after Braddock's defeat at the Battle of the Monongahela on 9 July 1755.
 In September, 1755, Tamaqua joined Shingas, Captain Jacob, and 150 Shawnees and Canadians in an attack on Fort Cumberland in Maryland.
-He is known to have led a band of Lenape warriors in the assault and capture of Fort Bigham on June 11-12, 1756, in which 19 civilians were killed and five captured.
+He may also have joined Captain Jacobs and Shingas for the Great Cove massacre on 1 November, 1755.
+He is known to have led a band of Lenape warriors in the assault and capture of Fort Bigham on June 11–12, 1756, in which 19 civilians were killed and five captured.
 After this, however, he withdrew from the war parties and remained at Kittanning in an administrative role.
 His nonparticipation in the war lent him greater credibility in later years during peace negotiations, whereas Shingas and Pisquetomen were both remembered for their raids on Pennsylvania settlements.